Publishing package distribution releases using GitHub Actions CI/CD workflows¶

 Start it with a meaningful name and define the event that should make GitHub run this workflow:

-name: Publish Python 🐍 distributions 📦 to PyPI and TestPyPI
+name: Publish Python 🐍 distribution 📦 to PyPI and TestPyPI

 on: push